overbyclock/clock/README.md

 # clock
-A clock Javascript30 Number 2
+A clock Javascript30 Number 2 With more style!